yujiri8/yujiri.xyz/misc/names.md

 Yes, I did that.

 In typical Yujiri fashion, it took me about a month of thinking this was my duty, the true path forward, my Purpose, to finally muster the courage.
-It was incredibly terrifying.
+It was so terrifying.
 I'd been raised in a horribly isolationist family culture where neighbors were never to be spoken to if you were a kid, and stepping on their property to do this would've been a High Crime in the view of others, or so I imagined at the time.
 After I finally did it, I told myself aloud that it was the bravest thing I'd ever done, and I was certainly correct.

 I had signed the letter "The Shadow Evangelist".
 And looking at it, I wanted a new name, a "Protagonist name", although Protagonism wasn't called that back then (it was probably long before even 'Prodigalism').
 Ryan was my 'secular' name.
 I should have a different name as a Protagonist.
 So I took Evan Shad out of the signature, and started to think of that as my Protagonist name.